roloport/cryoET/README.md

 # Find Proteins in cryoET

-This repo contains the object detection tools for finding specific proteins from electron tomography datasets.
+This repo contains the object detection tools for finding specific proteins from cryo-electron tomography (cryoET) datasets.